Configure Agent Profiles to Avoid Asset Duplication in Tenable Vulnerability Management

 For Tenable Nessus Agents versions 10.6.0 and later, you can configure an Open Agent Port in Tenable Vulnerability Management agent profiles to avoid this case of asset duplication.

 Enabling and configuring an agent profile's Open Agent Port allows the agents of that profile to run an agent identification service on their installed hosts.
 The service opens a configurable port on the host and allows Tenable scanners to identify that the installed agent has already inventoried the host as an asset.
-This ensures that the host is recorded as a single asset in Tenable Vulnerability Management, regardless of whether they are the target of a scanner's network scan or are generating agent scans.
+Unauthenticated remote network scans identify the agent's Tenable UUID via the open agent port.

 For information on how to configure the Open Agent Port for an agent profile, see Agent Profiles in the Tenable Vulnerability Management User Guide.